 Treating certain types of the following cancers: lymphoma, multiple myeloma, leukemia, mycosis fungoides, neuroblastoma, ovarian cancer, eye cancer, and breast cancer.
 It is usually used in combination with other medicines.
 It may also be used to treat certain kidney problems (nephrotic syndrome) in children or for other conditions as determined by your doctor.

-Cyclophosphamide capsules is an antineoplastic.
+Cyclophosphamide capsules are an antineoplastic.
 It works by stopping or slowing the growth or spread of certain cancer cells.

 Do NOT use cyclophosphamide capsules if:

 - you are allergic to any ingredient in cyclophosphamide capsules or to other similar medicines

 - you have a urinary blockage